-At December 31, 2020, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
+At December 31, 2021, the Association's investment in CoBank is in the form of Class A stock with a par value of \$100.00 per share.
 The Association is required to own stock in CoBank to capitalize its direct loan balance and participation loans sold to CoBank.
-The current requirement for capitalizing its direct loan from CoBank is 4.00 percent of the Association's prior year average direct loan balance.
+As a result of changes in CoBank's capital plans during 2021, the requirement for capitalizing the Association's direct loan from CoBank changed from 4.00 percent of the Association's prior one-year average direct loan balance to 4.00 percent of the prior five-year average direct loan balance.
 The capital plan is evaluated annually by CoBank's board of directors and management and is subject to change.